wysaid/FotorSDK-iOS/README.md

 ```

-After a image has been edited, the editor will call delegate's `photoEditor:didFinishedWithImage:` method.
-The delegate's method is required to receive edited image.
+After an image has been edited, the editor will call delegate's `photoEditor:didFinishedWithImage:` method.
+The delegate's method is required to receive the edited image.

 ```  objc